 When you select parameters of your route in your GPS navigation device or app you typically have several options to choose from: the fastest, the shortest, optimal etc. That’s usually good enough when driving.
 Pedestrians on the other hand have typically different expectations.
 They would prefer the

-Rohini reported on the failured orbit injection of two Galileo satellites in her last article.
+In her last article, Rohini reported on the failured orbit injection of two Galileo satellites.
 I came across the same news at the end of last week and remained surprised of this unexpected information.
 My curiousness induced me to inquire about similar incidents, not at least owing

 This is the second concept of what geography is.
 Geography is broad.
 How broad do you say?
 Consider this.
 Geography can be described as having two subfields: Human geography and physical geography.
 In addition to have two subfields, geography has many branches: Physical geography, human geography, integrated